-The Thanksgiving of 2014 was filled with grief for two families who each lost a teenage son to anaphylaxis.
+The Thanksgiving of 2014 was filled with grief for two families who each lost a teenage son to fatal allergic reactions.

-His mother, Nancy Swink, told the Oakland Press newspaper that Chandler was visiting a friend’s apartment when someone baked peanut butter cookies – though, she was unsure if her son accidentally ate another food that had cross-contact with peanut butter or how he came to ingest some amount of the residue.
+His mother, Nancy Swink, told the Oakland Press newspaper that Chandler was visiting a friend’s apartment when someone baked peanut butter cookies.
+She was unsure if her son accidentally ate another food that had cross-contact with peanut butter, or how he came to ingest some amount of peanut.

 Chandler’s death has left his family in grief, but impassioned about the need to educate the public about food allergies and anaphylaxis.
 His mother said he had faced faced some name-calling and bullying in high school because of peanut allergy accommodations at his school.

 But when he went to college, “he was the happiest kid because he was no longer labeled,” Swink told the Oakland Press.
 Their son was a smart and popular scholarship student who had planned to enter his university’s nursing program.
 She said the people visiting him in hospital spoke of how generous, funny and caring Chandler was.

 Milwaukee Teen’s Fatal Reaction to Cookie

 A Wisconsin teenager has also died of food-related anaphylaxis.
 The Milwaukee County medical examiner’s office says that Jaime Mendoza, 16, ate a cookie at a friend’s home in mid-October 2014, thinking it was chocolate chip.
 It turned out to be peanut butter.